awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 }
 ```

-## 3D Point Cloud Object Detection Output<a name="sms-output-point-cloud-object-detection"></a>
+## 3D Point Cloud Object Detection<a name="sms-output-point-cloud-object-detection"></a>

 The following is sample output from a 3D point cloud objected detection job\.
 For this task type, the data about 3D cuboids is returned in the `3d-bounding-box` parameter, in a list named `annotations`\.
 In this list, each 3D cuboid is described using the following information\.
 If one or more cuboids were modified, there is an `adjustment-status` parameter in the metadata for audit workflows that is set to `adjusted`\.
-+ Each class, or label category, that you specify in your input manifest is associated with a `class-id`\.
++ Each class, or label category, that you specified in your input manifest is associated with a `class-id`\.
 Use the `class-map` to identify the class associated with each class ID\.
 + These classes are used to give each 3D cuboid an `object-name` in the format `<class>:<integer>` where `integer` is a unique number to identify that cuboid in the frame\.
 + `center-x`, `center-y`, and `center-z` are used to describe the center of the cuboid in the world coordinate system\.
 + `length`, `width`, and `height` are used to describe the dimensions of the cuboid\.
 + `roll`, `pitch`, and `yaw` are used to describe the orientation \(heading\) of the cuboid\.
-+ If you included label attributes in your input manifest file for a given class, a `label-category-attributes` parameter is included for all cuboids for which workers selected label attributes\.
++ If you included label attributes in your input manifest file for a given class, a `label-category-attributes` parameter is included for all cuboids that workers selected label attributes for\.

 The *red, italicized text* in the examples below depends on labeling job specifications and output data\.
 The ellipses \(*\.\.\.*\) denote a continuation of that list, where additional objects with the same format as the proceeding object can appear\.